Learn how to use ArcGIS Maps SDK for Javascript to implement user authentication.

 Prerequisites

-.
+You need an ArcGIS account to register a new application and obtain its client.
 See the register your application tutorial.
-If you do not have an ArcGIS account you can sign up for a free ArcGIS Developer account.
+If you do not have an ArcGIS account you can sign up for a free ArcGIS Location Platform account.

 When registering your application you will need to configure a redirect URL that will point to the URL where you are hosting your application.
-Generally this will be a local web server such as http:
+Generally this will be a local web server such as http.

 Steps